MicrosoftDocs/powerapps-docs/powerapps-docs/cards/make-a-card/testing/debugging-cards.md

 ---
 title: Test and debug cards (Preview)
-description: Learn how to test and debug Microsoft Power Apps cards. ms.date: 09/20/2022 ms.topic: how-to
+description: Learn how to test and debug cards for Microsoft Power Apps. ms.date: 09/20/2022 ms.topic: how-to
 author: iaanw